OctoPrint/plugins.octoprint.org/_plugins/ZERO.md

 follow_dependency_links: false

 tags:
-- 0.0.3
+- 0.1.1

 screenshots:
-- url: /assets/img/OctoPrint-ZERO.jpg
+- url: /assets/img/plugins/ZERO/OctoPrint-ZERO.png
-  alt: Configures compiling and install FirmWare
+  alt: After configuring compill and install the FirmWare
   caption: Configures compiling and install FirmWare for any 3D printer in 1 Min.

-featuredimage: /assets/img/ZERO.jpg
+featuredimage: /assets/img/ZERO.png

 # You only need the following if your plugin requires specific OctoPrint versions or
 # specific operating systems to function - you can safely remove the whole